Stop, Collaborate, and Listen

 If you knew, spoke with, or corresponded with anyone involved with one of the stories on this site, I’d love to talk to you about it.
 If you like, we can keep the information private.
 I would never print or otherwise use information without your approval.

-4. Do you have a rare book on my wish list?
+4. Do you have a book that's on my wish list?

 If so, are you willing to copy or scan it and let me pay you for it?
+You can see what's on my Amazon wish list here.
 Or take a quick cell phone pic of relevant pages and email them to me?
 If so, please get in touch with me before doing anything.
-Let's sort out what you need and how much I can give you before you do anything.
+Let’s sort out what you need and how much I can give you before you do anything.

 1. Do you translate?

-3. Can you look stuff up in foreign libraries?
+2. Can you look stuff up in foreign libraries or archives?

 2. Do you build apps?